wevm/viem/site/op-stack/actions/proveWithdrawal.md

 The [`buildProveWithdrawal` Action](/op-stack/actions/buildProveWithdrawal) builds & prepares the prove withdrawal transaction parameters.

-We can use the resulting `request` to prove the withdrawal transaction on the L1.
+We can use the resulting `args` to prove the withdrawal transaction on the L1.

 ::: code-group